directus/directus/docs/reference/environment-variables.md

 # Environment Variables

-> Directus uses Environment Variables for all configuration of the project.
+> Environment Variables are used for all configuration within Directus projects.
+They are managed in the root `.env` file, which is created during the installation process.

 [[toc]]